scalameta/metals/docs/editors/new-editor.md

 - `off` (default): don't start a server with the Metals HTTP client.
 - `on`: start a server with the [Metals HTTP client] to interact with the server through a basic web UI.
+This option is needed for editor clients that don't support necessary requests such as `window/showMessageRequest`.

 ### `-Dmetals.icons`